WDI-SEA/notes/05-node-express/express-apis/01organization.md

-# Lab: Layouts and Controllers
+# Layouts and Controllers

-Express gives us a lot of flexibility out of the box (configuration over convention).
+Express gives us a lot of flexibility out of the box \(configuration over convention\).
 While this is a good thing, it can become a problem when we don't take the time to organize our project.

 ### Objectives

 * Utilize layouts and controllers in an Express app

 ### Prereqs:

 * ability to create a basic node/express app with basic routes and views

 ### Set Up a new Express App

-Before we do anything else, let's set up a new basic Express app called `faves-hates-app`.
+Before we do anything else, let's set up a new basic Express app called `love-it-or-leave-it`.

 #### 1. Create a new project

 #### 2. Initialize Node

 #### 3. Install Dependencies

 * express
 * ejs

 #### 4. Set up Express

 * `index.js` file
 * require express
 * create an instance of express
 * tell the app which port to listen to

 #### 5. Set up EJS

 * set view engine to ejs
 * create a `views` folder